 How much: Menu TBC for 2022

 Why: Taking things a little out of the main drag of Chinese New Year Celebrations, why not visit one of South London’s most unpretentious places for good, solid Chinese cooking?
 We’re talking about Mamalan.
 With sites in both Brixton and Clapham, these cosy dining rooms offer serenity from the frenetic environs of their neighbourhoods.
 The kitchen is a dab hand at classic dumplings, but also ventures into more adventurous territory with plates of wasabi prawn bao or wonton noodle soup.
 While there may not be a lion dance here, you are guaranteed a good time thanks to the laid-back and friendly service.
 Plus, it won’t put too much of a dent in your pocket when it comes time to pay.

 How much: You can dine handsomely for under £30 per person at Mama Lan.

-Let it not be said that a holiday passed without a three-tiered extravaganza of treats prepared in its name.
-Chinese New Year is no different, with Harrods stepping up to the mark to provide where others have yet to venture.
+Let it not be said that any holiday passed without a three-tiered extravaganza of treats prepared in its name.
+Chinese New Year is no different, with hotels usually stepping up to the mark to provide where others have yet to venture.
 Expect all the usual favourites, with a Chinese twist.
 We’ll add more to this section if additional places offer up a Chinese New Year afternoon tea before the big day itself; Fortnum’s did last year, so fingers crossed.